 1. Spammy Links And Link Farms

-One of the most common forms of negative SEO attack is creating spammy backlinks of low quality.
-While a single spammy link cannot create enough of a ripple effect to affect a website, a group of sites, also known as link farms, which are interconnected low-quality websites, can do a lot of harm.
+One of the most common forms of hostile SEO attacks is creating spammy backlinks of low quality.
+While a single spammy link cannot make enough of a ripple effect to affect a website, a group of sites, also known as link farms, which are interconnected low-quality websites, can do a lot of harm to your site’s credibility and referring domains.

-These link farms generally use the same keywords and anchor text and are filled with low-quality links and content.
+These link farms generally use the exact keywords and anchor text and are filled with low-quality links and content.

 The negative SEO spammers will often do whatever is in their power to create low-quality links and content that will make your website links seem poor.
 This, in turn, causes your website ranking to drop as it often gets flagged for penalties.